markyjackson-taulia/zeppelin/docs/interpreter/spark-interpreter-k8s.md

 ## Edit spark interpreter settings
 Set master url to point to your Kubernetes cluster: k8s://https://x.x.x.x:8443 or use default address which works inside a Kubernetes cluster: k8s://https://kubernetes:443.
+Add property 'spark.submit.deployMode' and set value to 'cluster'.

 ## Run ’Zeppelin Tutorial/Basic Features (Spark)’ notebook
 In case of problems you can check for spark-submit output in Zeppelin logs after logging into zeppelin-server pod and restart Spark interpreter to try again.